aerogear/charmil/README.md

 # Charmil

 Framework for building command line plugins on top of Golang Cobra Library that allows developers to install and use other (even non golang CLIs) as extensions.
-Charmil will let you control your cobra based CLIs and extend them without embeeding any plugin code into your CLI.
+Charmil will let you control your cobra based CLIs and extend them without embedding any plugin code into your CLI.

 > NOTE: Project is still under construction